ARTICLE I – MEMBERSHIP

 c.
 Is not closely related to an incumbent Director or an employee of the Cooperative.
 As used here, “closely related” means a person who is related to the principal person by consanguinity or affinity, to the second degree or less (spouse, child, grandparent, parent, brother, sister, aunt, uncle, nephew, or niece, by blood or in law) of the principal.
 However, no incumbent Director shall lose eligibility to remain a Director or to be re-elected as a Director if he or she becomes a close relative of another incumbent Director or of a Cooperative employee because of a marriage to which he was not a party.
 Neither shall an employee lose eligibility to continue in the employment of the Cooperative if he or she becomes a close relative of a Director because of a marriage to which he or she was not a party.
 Notwithstanding the foregoing, the Cooperative shall adopt a written policy, which will govern the application in practice of this Bylaw section to assure no employee will suffer unjust or unreasonable discrimination because of marital status.

+e.
+Have no history of the member (or anyone in their household) being sent to collections by Washington County Rural Telephone Cooperative.
 To remain a Director, the incumbent must attend two thirds (2/3) or more of the regular meetings during each twelve month period, beginning with the month of his or her election.
 Upon establishment of the fact that a Director or nominee is in violation of any of the provisions of this Section, that office or nomination shall be deemed vacant.